AdrianGaston/Projeto-Java-MySQL-Streaming/README.md

-# Java/MySQL Streaming Project
+# Java/MySQL Streaming Project 📝

 This is a Streaming project created for study purposes, using the Java language and the MySQL database.

-## Technologies used:
+## 🖥Technologies used:
 - Java
 - MySQL